 Horror fiction does not often feature music as a plot element.
 True, the two are not a natural or obvious pair.
 But considering the omnipresence of music in our lives, this represents untapped potential.
-That may be about to change with a spate of works published since 2016.
+That seems to be changing with a spate of works published since 2016.
 For those of us who enjoy our horror and music together, I’ve compiled the list below, which I will periodically update.
 Whether music is the backdrop (The Shatter Point

 ), the key to the story (Violin

-), or an element that adds mystery (The Willows
+), or an element that adds atmosphere and mystery (The Willows

 ) varies according to the work.
 I welcome your feedback.